EricDeWald/Assignment-10_Team_Profile_Generator/README.md

 ## Description

-This project is a dynamic web builder for a team.
+This project is a dynamic web builder to easily see the data of you team as a manager.

+This was mainly built using Javascript, some JQuery, and a little HTML with some Bootstrap.

 ## Table of Contents